scc-pi/asc-localities-insight/README.md

 1. `asc_localities_etl.R` prepares the ASC locality boundary data
 1. `sli_measures.xls` is used to specify which themes and measures to include
 1. `asc_sli_dashboard.Rmd` produces the [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) HTML file

+This code in this repo is largely derived from:
+- [Let’s Make a Map in R](https://medium.com/@traffordDataLab/lets-make-a-map-in-r-7bd1d9366098) blog by Trafford Data Lab (February 2018)
+- [Dynamically Rendered Flexdashboard Pages Using RMarkdown Childs](https://somtom.github.io/post/using-dynamically-rendered-r-markdown-childs-for-reports/) blog by SOMTOM (January 2019)

+A similar debt is owed to [R for Data Science](https://r4ds.had.co.nz/) and [Geocomputation with R](https://geocompr.robinlovelace.net/).